Seasonal botanicals

 holding into early winter

-depending on weather.
+depending on the weather.

 Design tags: Woodland ephemera · Detail · Focal texture